pmnord/fullstackapp/README.md

 # Next.js | Nest.js | TypeScript | PostgresQL

-This is the initial setup for a future horticulture related app
+This is the initial setup for a future horticulture related hobby app